On rigid varieties with projective reduction: Specialization of group

 \begin{proof} Let \(\mathcal{S}\) be a formal model of \(S\).
 Then \(\mathcal{X} \times \mathcal{S}\) is a formal model of \(X \times S\), and \(F\) extends to a coherent sheaf \(\mathcal{F}\) on \(\mathcal{X} \times \mathcal{S}\).

 Applying~\cite[Theorem 4.1]{BL2}, we see that after a possible admissible formal blowing-up of \(\mathcal{S}\) we may assume that \(\mathcal{F}\) is flat over \(\mathcal{S}\).
 Hence \(\mathcal{F}_0\) will be flat over \(\mathcal{S}_0\).
-Then it follows from cohomology and base change (c.f.~\cite[Corollary 1 in Section 5]{Mumford}) that the reduction of two special fibers of \(F\) have the same Hilbert polynomial. \end{proof}
+Then it follows from cohomology and base change (c.f.~\cite[Corollary 1 in Section 5]{Mumford}) that the reduction of two special fibers of \(F\) have the same Hilbert polynomial.

-\begin{remark} We see that the Hilbert polynomial is locally constant in a flat family, so the proposition above would still hold even if we do not assume quasi-compactness or quasi-separatedness of \(S\). \end{remark}
+We see that the Hilbert polynomial is locally constant in a flat family, so the statement above would still hold even if we do not assume quasi-compactness or quasi-separatedness of \(S\).